practable/rpi-spinner-2.0/README.md

-# odroid-spinnner-2.0
+# rpi-spinnner-2.0
-Odroid set up for the spinner 2.0 experiments
+How to set up a Raspberry Pi to run a spinner 2.0 experiment